 • Frozen broccoli: If you are using frozen broccoli, you don’t need to thaw first.
 Just toss it in and cook until thawed right in the skillet.
 Because it was frozen, keep an extra eye out so that it doesn’t get overcooked and mushy.

-• A burst of citrus: Squeeze a little lemon juice in with your pesto sauce and enjoy a little extra bright flavour to this dish.
-A lovely balance to the earthy herbed pesto.
+• A burst of citrus: Squeeze a little lemon juice in with your pesto sauce and enjoy a little extra bright flavor to this dish.
+A lovely balance to the earthy herbed pesto!

-• Dairy-free/vegetarian: Skip the parmesan or use a good quality vegan parmesan that is able to be grated, such as Violife.
+• Dairy-free or vegetarian: Skip the Parmesan cheese or use a good quality vegetarian Parmesan that is able to be grated, such as Violife.

 Serving Recommendations